YYingDL/SSAA-MSDA/README.md

 ### Acknowledgements

 ### Contact
-If you have any problem about our code, feel free to contact ***@um.edu.cn or describe your problem in Issues.
+If you have any problem about our code, feel free to contact yc27932@connect.um.edu.mo or describe your problem in issues.